USA Call/Text:

 Alarm clock showing set sleep time

 Your body craves rhythm.
-A regular sleeping schedule trains your internal body clock to help you sleep faster, at the same time, and wake up fresh.
+A regular sleeping schedule helps train your internal body clock to sleep faster, at the same time, and wake up feeling refreshed.
 Together, they’re the secret to lasting energy, whether you’re pushing through the gym or sharing moments of intimacy.

 1. Sleep and wake up at fixed times daily

 Have you ever noticed how much better your mornings feel when you stick to the same sleep schedule?
 Irregular sleep confuses your body clock.
-Training your body to a consistent schedule builds stamina.
+Training your body to a consistent schedule helps build stamina.
 To achieve this, you should:

 • Aim for 7-9 hours of sleep.